-Green links are missing bike and pedestrian connections that, when completed, will create a seamless network of greenway paths connected to every neighborhood.
+Green links are missing bike and pedestrian connections.
+When completed, they will create a seamless network of greenway paths connected to every neighborhood.
 Green Links include:

 East Boston Greenway

-The Southwest Corridor is a 4.7 mile linear park that connects Jamaica Plain, Roxbury, and Downtown Boston.
+The Southwest Corridor is a 4.7-mile linear park that connects Jamaica Plain, Roxbury, and Downtown Boston.
 The park is built on land that was cleared to build a highway.